Link Preview

 Default vs. subtle links

 Use subtle links with caution.
-Out of the box, they don’t have any visual indications that they’re interactive so unless someone scrubs the page to see where they can hover or focus, they’re likely to miss subtle links.
+Out of the box, they don’t have any visual indications that they’re interactive.
+Unless someone hovers or focuses on subtle links, they might miss them.

 Icons in links